roman-milk/roman-milk.github.io/grandmas-cottage.md

  "It doesn't matter, Michael," his grandmother said kindly.
 "We all do it."

  "Gran ..."
 Michael groaned, closing his eyes, shutting her out.
 "Please, this is just too embarrassing.
 We shouldn't talk like this.
 Let's just put it behind us ...
 Please?"
-Report_Story #2